-Ms. Gonzalez is a published author and writer.
+Ms. Gonzalez is a published author, writer, and documentary filmmaker.
 Her background as an expert communication consultant specializing in business development, political campaigns, and governing processes gives her a unique perspective on not just living in today’s culture, but being alive in the culture.
 As a campaign manager at the federal level, director at the state executive branch level - overseeing both policy and budget, as well as developing both national and international policy, Cindy’s experience encompasses the democratic process.
 Ms. Gonzalez enjoys the reputation for being issue-oriented and Nation first, rather than partisan focused; as well as being a strong public speaker, she is an advocate for the means must justify the ends.

 Despite her success in government and politics, she has changed her career focus from that arena to writing, advocacy, and public speaking.
 In her words: